UK CO₂ Supply: Challenges and Sustainable Solutions

-The UK’s carbon dioxide (CO₂) supply chain has faced severe disruption in recent years, raising concerns across industries that rely on a stable CO₂ supply.
-One of the biggest blows came in June 2022, when CF Fertilisers closed its Ince manufacturing plant, a major domestic supplier of industrial CO₂.
-This closure exacerbated existing supply chain issues, leaving businesses vulnerable to price volatility, shortages, and production slowdowns.
+The UK’s carbon dioxide (CO₂) supply chain has faced major disruption in recent years, affecting industries that rely on a consistent and secure supply.
+A key turning point came in June 2022, when CF Fertilisers closed its Ince manufacturing plant, one of the UK’s largest domestic CO₂ producers.
+This closure intensified existing challenges, leading to price volatility, shortages, and production delays across multiple sectors.

-With limited domestic production, the UK has become increasingly dependent on imported CO₂, making supply chains more fragile and unpredictable.
-These challenges have highlighted an urgent need for sustainable, domestic CO₂ solutions.
+With limited domestic production, the UK has become increasingly dependent on imports, leaving its supply chain exposed to global instability.
+These pressures have created a clear need for sustainable, local CO₂ generation.

 UK CO₂ Supply: Challenges and Sustainable Solutions in Industry